eni-chain/eni-cosmos/x/accesscontrol/README.md

 # x/accesscontrol

-The x/accesscontrol module is part of the Sei Protocol on Cosmos.
+The x/accesscontrol module is part of the Eni Protocol on Cosmos.
 This module is responsible for defining and managing the resource dependencies for each message type in the system to enable concurrent transaction execution.

 ## Resource Dependency Mapping